 - What happens if they have questions or changes?

-While this is not the time to write a detailed 20 page list of tasks for your clients.
+While this is not the time to write a detailed 20-page list of tasks for your clients.
 It is definitely the place to give them an overview of what to expect, so they can better understand the benefits of hiring you.

 Event Planning Proposal Template

 If you feel stuck creating the perfect event planning proposal, be sure to also check out this template.
 It outlines all the areas needed to create a winning event planning proposal.
-You just need to full in the information and your branding.
+You just need to fill in the information and your branding.

 And if you have questions about creating a proposal, do not hesitate to reach out.